ToxicDonkeyButts/fifth-equilux/Monsters/# Monster Statistics.md

 **Giants** tower over humans and their kind.
 They are humanlike in shape, though some have multiple heads (ettins) or deformities (fomorians).
 The six varieties of true giant are hill giants, stone giants, frost giants, fire giants, cloud giants, and storm giants.
 Besides these, creatures such as ogres and trolls are giants.

-**Humanoids** are the main peoples of a fantasy gaming world, both civilized and savage, including humans and a tremendous variety of other species.
+**Humanoids** are the main peoples of the world, both civilized and savage, including humans and a tremendous variety of other species.
 They have language and culture, few if any innate magical abilities (though most humanoids can learn spellcasting), and a bipedal form.
 The most common humanoid races are the ones most suitable as player characters: humans, dwarves, elves, and halflings.
 Almost as numerous but far more savage and brutal, and almost uniformly evil, are the races of goblinoids (goblins, hobgoblins, and bugbears), orcs, gnolls, lizardfolk, and kobolds.

 **Monstrosities** are monsters in the strictest sense-frightening creatures that are not ordinary, not truly natural, and almost never benign.
 Some are the results of magical experimentation gone awry (such as owlbears), and others are the product of terrible curses (including minotaurs and yuan-ti).
 They defy categorization, and in some sense serve as a catch-all category for creatures that don't fit into any other type.